-If you’ve recently been in an accident involving a car, truck, bike or other moving vehicle, then you may have experienced extreme pain either at the site of the crash or in the days and weeks following.
+If you’ve recently been in a car accident, then you may have experienced extreme pain either at the site of the crash or in the days and weeks following.

 What you need to know is that if you are injured as a passenger in a car, then you have rights and path to seek medical and financial help.